Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Students should be able to demonstrate an understanding of:
+Students who successfully complete this paper should be able to demonstrate an understanding of

 - The features of a positivist approach to law